Raloxifene

 Most people who take raloxifene do not experience side effects.
 Tell your doctor if you are concerned about possible side effects.

-A reduction in dose or change to another medicine may minimise the side effects so that you can continue to have treatment for your bones.
+Lowering the dose or changing to another medicine may reduce the side effects so that you can continue to take raloxifene.

 Most common possible side effects